Dzerzhinsk, Russia

 Dzerzhinsk (Дзержи́нск) is a city in Nizhny Novgorod Oblast, Russia, located along the Oka River, about 370 km east of Moscow and 35 km west of Nizhny Novgorod.
 Population:

 It was previously known as Rastyapino (until 1929).

 History

-First mentioned in 1606 as Rastyapino (Растя́пино), it is named after Felix Dzerzhinsky, a Bolshevik leader who was the first head of the Soviet Cheka (secret police), from 1929.
+First mentioned in 1606 as Rastyapino (Растя́пино), since 1929 it has been named after Felix Dzerzhinsky, a Bolshevik leader who was the first head of the Soviet Cheka (secret police).

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with three work settlements and eleven rural localities, incorporated as the city of oblast significance of Dzerzhinsk—an administrative unit with a status equal to that of the districts.
 As a municipal division, the city of oblast significance of Dzerzhinsk is incorporated as Dzerzhinsk Urban Okrug.

 Chemical weapons and other production

 Modern-day Dzerzhinsk is a large center of the Russian chemicals production industry.
 In the past, the city was also among Russia's principal production sites for chemical weapons.
 Owing to its strategic significance, this city was, until recently, officially closed to foreign visitors.

-Manufacture of various chemical weapons started in 1941, particularly concentrating on the production of lewisite—the poisonous effects of which are owed to its arsenic trioxide content—and yperite (mustard gas).
+Manufacture of various chemical weapons started under Soviet government control in 1941, particularly concentrating on the production of lewisite—the poisonous effects of which are owed to its arsenic trioxide content—and yperite (mustard gas).
 The factory producing these substances was called the Kaprolactam (or Caprolaktam) Organic Glass Factory, and in addition to its arsenic-based weapons, also produced prussic acid and phosgene.

 Chemical weapons production at Dzerzhinsk ceased in 1965.
 Some materials were transferred to storage units, while large amounts of waste material—frequently containing high concentrations of arsenic—were buried in dumps on the site of the factory.
 Full dismantling of the yperite facility was commenced in 1994.
 As of 1998, the lewisite production unit was still not completely disassembled.

-As of 2008, Dzerzhinsk had 38 large industrial enterprises, which export their goods worldwide.
+As of 2008, Dzerzhinsk had 38 large industrial enterprises, which exported goods worldwide.
 About one thousand varieties of chemical products are produced in Dzerzhinsk.
 The largest factories, which exist as of 2012 or existed in the past, include: